Use Wi-Fi whenever you can

-Stream Saver might not support standard-definition quality when 2 or more tethering devices stream video from the same app or website at the same time.
+Stream Saver might not support standard-definition quality when two or more tethering devices stream video from the same app or website at the same time.
 If you experience slow speed, you may want to use a different app or website on each device.
-Or, turn off Stream Saver.
+Or, you can turn off Stream Saver.
 Learn how to manage Stream Saver for your devices

 Use built-in device features